 Physics reaches from the quark out to the largest of galaxies, and encompasses all the matter and timescales within these extremes while Astrophysics emphasises the underlying physical concepts of the stars and galaxies, which make up the Universe.
 At Kent you learn from academics making the discoveries that shape our world and play a part in this research yourself.

 Our focus is on helping you follow your passion as well as giving you the best possible start to your future.
-Studying with us, you develop a wide range of skills that qualify you for a range of career pathways from the growing space industry to finance, manufacturing and technology.
+Studying with us gives you the chance to follow your passion and equip yourself with a wide range of skills that will qualify you for a range of career pathways from the growing space industry to finance, manufacturing and technology.

 We have a strong focus on your future career and how to get you there, and to ensure you are equipped with the skills and knowledge needed to succeed in today's job market, our curriculum changes and adapts.
 You also benefit from our expert careers advice to give you the best possible start when deciding on your future career.

 This programme is fully accredited by Institute of Physics (IOP).